fadden/CiderPress2/DiskArc/Arc/NuFX-notes.md

 The specification does not say whether filenames are case-sensitive, or which character set is used.
 Since the primary filesystems are ProDOS and HFS, it's reasonable to assume that filenames use Mac OS Roman.
-Because UNIX implementations exist, the filenames should be compared in a case-sensitive fashion when checking for duplicate entries.
+Because UNIX implementations exist, the filenames should theoretically be compared in a case-sensitive fashion when checking for duplicate entries, but in practice a case-insensitive comparison works fine since nearly all archives are from ProDOS or HFS.

 ### Disk Images ###